Wednesday, May 31, 2017

 Wednesday, March 29, 2017

-The nucleus around which a TOE will hopefully crystallize.
+The nucleus around which a theory of everything will hopefully crystallize.

 An early interpretation of the theory of quantum mechanics was that there is a harmonic oscillator somehow assigned to each point in space, and that these account for the matter fields of the universe.
-Examples of such oscillators (the definition is abstract and mathematical), unsuitable for easy, weekend universe creation, would be masses bouncing up and down on springs, and electronic devices called tank circuits, which are just one capacitor connected across the terminals of one inductor, plus taps on the inductor for getting the energy in.
-(I am thinking here of the Hartley oscillator, of which I built half a dozen as a teenager.)
+Examples of oscillators would be a mass bouncing up and down on a spring and an electronic device called a tank circuit, which is just one capacitor connected across the terminals of one inductor.

-If a bunch of such oscillators can communicate with each other (exchange oscillatory energy), this is called coupling, and it can make the oscillators tend to pull each other in to the same, common phase.
-The Huygens's clocks experiment begins with two old-school pendulum clocks in a case with their pendulums swinging in some random phase relationship.
-The next day, mysteriously, the pendulums will always be found swinging in opposite directions.
-The coupling is evidently due to tiny, rhythmic forces travelling through the common case from clock to clock.
+If a set of such oscillators can communicate with each other (exchange oscillatory energy), this is called coupling, and it can make the oscillators tend to pull each other in to the same, common phase.
+The Huygens's clocks experiment began with two old-school pendulum clocks in a case with their pendulums swinging in some random phase relationship.
+The next day, mysteriously, the pendulums were found swinging in opposite directions.
+The coupling is evidently due to tiny, rhythmic forces travelling through the common supporting beam from clock to clock.

-First of all, the phase pull-in effect alluded to above provides a simple answer to questions such as where the organizing principle comes from.
+The phase pull-in effect provides a simple answer to questions such as where the organizing principle comes from.
 All you need to explain is where the oscillators themselves all came from, how they oscillate, and why they are coupled.
-Since the oscillators begin life in spacelessness, it is hard to see how they could avoid interacting to produce a coupling effect.
+Since the oscillators begin life in spacelessness, they cannot avoid interacting to produce a coupling effect.
 Second, oscillators need no past or future; they can arise as a succession of causally related nows that alternates between two contrasting forms.
-(Since we haven't gotten as far as space yet, these would have to be abstract, spaceless entities that smack of yin and yang.)
 Figures in Conway's game of Life would seem to be examples of this alternation.

 Sunday, March 26, 2017